The Outstanding Contribution to Nurture Award

 So far we have visited over 200 schools and have 90+ nurture groups running in schools across Derbyshire.
 We have also delivered the National NG training to over 100 delegates, to which Janet has been fundamental to this success.

 Not only is she an amazing nurture teacher, but she speaks with such passion, commitment, and warmth, that when she visits schools/agencies/universities/conferences etc. people are captivated and inspired."

-The Outstanding Contributions to Nurture Award is for an individual who, over a sustained period of time, has shaped the nurture in education community and practice through their actions, leadership or intellect.
+The Outstanding Contributions to Nurture Award is for an individual who, over a sustained period of time, has embedded and shaped the nurturing ethos in the education community and practice through their actions, leadership or intellect.

 This award will be made to the recipient who, in the opinion of the nurtureuk judging panel, has made a profound and lasting contribution to the world of nurture in education, and whose conduct and character enjoy the esteem and admiration of colleagues in the sector.

-The window for nominations closes on April 5th 2019 and the winner will be announced at the Summer School in August of this year.
+The window for nominations closes on April 5th 2019 and the winner will be announced at Summer School in August 2019.